-If you want to experience the splendour of Darjeeling and Kanchenjunga in its best form, then the Glenburn Tea Estate and Boutique Hotel atop the mountains will come to your rescue.
+If you want to experience the splendour of Darjeeling in its best form, then the Glenburn Tea Estate and Boutique Hotel atop the mountains will come to your rescue.
 The gorgeous colonial architectured bungalows overlooking the sweeping lawn and the mighty hills seem to float above the clouds, literally!
 The secluded paradise has two bungalows and each of them comprises four suits with pretty patios, lavish balconies and terraces.
 Inside each room, the guests will find fresh flowers, a fruit basket, cold and hot water facilities, complimentary Darjeeling Green Tea toiletries and hair dryers.
 The rooms do not have televisions, to help the guests completely detach from the hubbub of the diurnal routines amid absolute tranquility.

 A Lavish Stay In The Lap Of The Himalayas